-Briarcliff Solar seeks to develop a 15-megawatt (MW) direct current (dc) / 10-MW alternating current (ac) ground mounted solar photovoltaic (PV) system (the "Proposed Action" or "the Project") on tax lots 97.16-1-1 and 97.12-1-9 (345 Scarborough Road) in the Village of Briarcliff Manor, New York (the "Project Site").
-The Project received a Positive Declaration from the Village of Briarcliff Manor on May 16, 2023.
+Briarcliff Solar seeks to develop a 15-megawatt (MW) direct ~~capacity current~~ (dc) / 10-MW alternating ~~capacity current~~ (ac) ground mounted solar photovoltaic (PV) system (the "Proposed Action" or "the Project") on tax lots 97.16-1-1 and 97.12-1-9 (345 Scarborough Road) in the Village of Briarcliff Manor, New York (the "Project Site").
+The Project received a Positive Declaration from the Village of Briarcliff Manor on May 16, 20231.
 The Project will differ from the prior site layout, through the use of newer commercially available technology comprising higher output solar panels (720 W proposed, 580 W historical) and lower impact/compact racking systems.
 The proposed utilization of advanced solar technology, while more costly to install, is the preferred proposal because it is anticipated to achieve reduced footprint impacts across the Project Site, primarily in areas of steep slopes and healthy, non-invasive trees.

 The Solar PV modules will be mounted on structural steel frames supported on driven steel piles.
 Natural low growth vegetation around the Project Site will function as a buffer between the modules and the roads and adjacent properties.
 The proposed site access is from the existing access points along Holbrook and Scarborough Roads and the Project Site will not require new entrances.
 Electrical connection of the solar arrays will use the existing electrical connection to the Project Site via electrical panels, disconnect switches, and transformers.
 The installation will comply with local, state, and federal permitting standards.
-The Proposed Action will result in the demolition of the existing deteriorated building on the property, which has a footprint of 61,137 square feet.
-The Proposed Action will have no construction of buildings.
-The operation does not require the constant presence of on-site employees.
-Personnel activity will be limited to periodic checks and equipment maintenance.
-Such personnel may include landscapers, panel technicians, electricians, etc. The DEIS will provide information regarding the frequency of personnel visits.

-As indicated on the Positive Declaration Notice of Determination of Significance dated May 16, 2023, the original project proposed construction of a pair of collocated 5.0-MWAC community solar facilities that are 7.5-MWDC.
+1 As indicated on the Positive Declaration Notice of Determination of Significance dated May 16, 2023, the original project proposed construction of a pair of collocated 5.0-MWAC community solar facilities that are 7.5-MWDC.